joshuaulrich/fosstrading/content/post/adaptive-asset-allocation-replication/index.md

 in performance during 2012, but otherwise produce similar results on monthly data.

-I'll investigate the out-of-sample performance of this strategy in a future post.
+See {{% linkpost title="Adaptive Asset Allocation Extension" post="adaptive-asset-allocation-extended" %}} for an analysis of the out-of-sample performance of these portfolios.
 Thanks for reading!